OpenNebula/website/content/product/cluster_configuration/san_storage/lvm/lvm.md

 weight: "2"
 ---

 With LVM SAN Datastore (EE), both disks images and actual VM drives are stored as Logical Volumes (LVs) in the SAN storage.
 This allows for fast and efficient VM instantiation, as no data needs to be copied or moved.

-This is the recommended driver to be used when a high-end SAN is available, and there is not a specific driver available for it (e.g., [NetApp]({{% relref "netapp" %}})).
+Use this option for high-end Storage Area Networks (SANs) when a dedicated driver for that hardware, such as [NetApp]({{% relref "netapp" %}}), is not available.
 The same LUN can be exported to all the Hosts while Virtual Machines will be able to run directly from the SAN.

 ## How Should I Read This Chapter